Dawn Steeves - Visual artist

 Dawn Steeves is a visual artist based in Fredericton, New Brunswick, Canada.
 With a background in fibre arts, graphic design, printmaking and digital art, since 2015 she has dedicated her artistic practice to ink drawing, and oil painting.

-Dawn has shown her work in public galleries and festivals in New Brunswick including the Beaverbrook Art Gallery in Fredericton, AX: The Arts & Culture Centre, Sussex, Galerie Restigouche in Campbellton and the annual Flourish Fest in Fredericton.
+Dawn has shown her work in public galleries and festivals in New Brunswick including the Beaverbrook Art Gallery in Fredericton, Saint John Arts Centre, AX: The Arts & Culture Centre, Sussex, and Flourish Fest in Fredericton.
 Her work is included in private and public collections including four New Brunswick public schools, made possible by the Government of New Brunswick Tourism, Heritage and Culture as part of the Canada 150 Acquisition program in 2018.
 She was awarded grants from the New Brunswick Arts Board (artsnb) in 2019 and 2020.

 Through her work, Dawn explores the physical and ideological tensions and relationships between the chaos of nature and the isolated structure that humankind imposes upon it by processing memories from her own life and the structures that were imposed upon her.